Bizzarrini

-Bizzarrini S.p.A. is an Italian automotive manufacturer: in 1964 it was founded by former Alfa Romeo, Ferrari and Iso engineer Giotto Bizzarrini.
-The company built a small number of highly developed and advanced sport and racing automobiles before failing in 1969: in 2020, it was announced that the name had been acquired by Pegasus brands, together with plans to restart production.
+Bizzarrini S.p.A. was an Italian automotive manufacturer.
+In 1964, the company was founded by former Alfa Romeo, Ferrari and Iso engineer Giotto Bizzarrini.
+The company built a small number of highly developed and advanced sports and racing automobiles before failing in 1969.
+In 2020, it was announced that the name had been acquired by Pegasus brands, together with plans to restart production.

 Originally Prototipi Bizzarrini s.r.l., the name was changed to Bizzarrini S.p.A. in 1966.
-The physical legacy of the marque is scarce and fragmentary, save for a few extremely well-known and incalculably valuable cars.
-Notable models include the 5300 GT Strada and the P538S.
+Notable models include the 5300 GT Strada, 5300 GT Spyder S.I., and the P538S.
 Attempts to bring back the Bizzarrini name resulted in a number of concept cars in the 2000s.

 Giotto Bizzarrini

 Giotto Bizzarrini was born in Livorno, Italy in 1926.
 His father was a rich landowner who came from a family with strong roots in Tuscany and the city of Livorno.
 His grandfather, also named Giotto Bizzarrini, was a biologist who had worked with Guglielmo Marconi on his inventions, especially the radio, following which one of the Livorno Library sections was named The Bizzarrini Library.